-It is with no doubt that the former first family, the Kenyatta family is one of the wealthiest in the country.
+There is no doubt that the former First Family, the Kenyatta family, is one of the wealthiest in the country as well as in East Africa.

 How much is Kenyatta family net worth?